liweinan/liweinan.github.io/_posts/2017-05-03-corba-iiop.md

 ---
-title: An Introduction To The CORBA And Java RMI-IIOP
+title: "An Introduction To The CORBA And Java RMI-IIOP"
-abstract: In this article, I'd like to introduce to you the Common Object Request Broker Architecture and its implementation in Java.
+abstract: "In this article, I'd like to introduce to you the Common Object Request Broker Architecture and its implementation in Java."
 ---

 # {{ page.title }}